-Colla ateral Highest balance Actual Transaction of financing to usage Range of Purposes of amount for Reasons Individual Maximum other parties Ending amount interest rates fund business for funding loan limit of fund Name of Related during the balance during the during the financing for between two short-term Allowance limits financing Number Name of lender borrower Account name party period (Note 3) period period the borrower parties financing for bad debt Item Value (Note 1) (Note 1) 1 Esteem King AMO Other accounts Yes 91,380 - - 3% Short-term - Operating - - 864,580 864,580 receivable-related financing capital parties
+Colla ateral Highest balance Actual Transaction of financing to usage Range of Purposes of amount for Reasons Individual Maximum other parties Ending amount interest rates fund business for funding loan limit of fund Name of Related during the balance during the during the financing for between two short-term Allowance limits financing Number Name of lender borrower Account name party period (Note 3) period period the borrower parties financing for bad debt Item Value (Note 1) (Note 1) 1 Esteem King AMO Other accounts Yes 91,380 , - 3% Short-term - Operating - - 864,580 864,580 receivable-related financing capital parties

-- Note 1: For foreign company in which the Company, directly or indirectly, owned 100% of their shares, the individual and total amount available for financing purposes shall not exceed 50% of the Company's net worth, which was audited or reviewed by Certified Public Accountant. - Note 2: The aforementioned related-party transactions have been eliminated from the consolidated financial statements. - Note 3: The amounts are approved by the board of directors - Note 4: If highest balance of financing to other parties during the period was foreign currencies which were translated to New Taiwan Dollars by the highest exchange rate for current year.
-If ending balance and actual usage amount during the period were foreign currencies which were translated to New Taiwan Dollars by the exchange rate at the reporting date. - (ii) Guarantees and endorsements for other parties:
+- Note 1: For foreign company in which the Company, directly or indirectly, owned 100% of their shares, the individual and total amount available for financing purposes shall not exceed 50% of the Company's net worth, which was audited or reviewed by Certified Public Accountant. - Note 2: The amounts are approved by the board of directors - Note 3: The highest balance of financing to other parties during the period was foreign currencies which were translated to New Taiwan Dollars by the highest exchange rate for current year.
+The ending balance and actual usage amount during the period was foreign currencies which were translated to New Taiwan Dollars by the exchange rate at the reporting date. - (ii) Guarantees and endorsements for other parties:

-Counter-party of guarantee and endorsement Limitation on Highest Balance of Ratio of accumulated amounts of guarantees and Parent company Subsidiary Endorsements/ No. Name of Name Relationship with the Company balance for guarantees and endorsements during the period guarantees and endorsements as of reporting date amount during Property pledged for guarantees and endorsements (Amount) endorsements to net worth of the latest financial statements amount for endorsements/ guarantees to third parties on behalf of subsidiary endorsements/ guarantees to third parties on behalf of parent company guarantees to third parties on behalf of companies in Mainland China 0 The Company Esteem King 4) 1,729,160 123,820 122,860 - - 7.11 % 1,729,160 Y No No The Company The Company Evolution AMO 4) 4) 1,729,160 1,729,160 74,875 44,600 - 44,600 - 44,600 - - % 2.58 % 1,729,160 1,729,160 No No No Yes
+Counter-party guarantee an endorsemen nd Limitation on Highest Balance of Ratio of accumulated amounts of guarantees and Parent company Subsidiary Endorsements/ N Name of Relationship with the for a specific enterprise guarantees and endorsements during guarantees and endorsements as of amount during guarantees and endorsements financial amount for guarantees and endorsements endorsements/ guarantees to third parties on behalf of endorsements/ guarantees to third parties on behalf of guarantees to third parties on behalf of companies in No. Name Esteem King Company 4) (Note 1) 1,729,160 the period 123,820 reporting date 122,860 the period (Amount) statements 7.11 % (Note 2) 1,729,160 parent company No Mainland China No Evolution 4) 1,729,160 74,875 - - - - % 1,729,160 No No 0 The Company AMO 4) 1,729,160 44,600 44,600 44,600 - 2.58 % 1,729,160 Y No Yes